-This includes not only the historic brand, but also all the names currently being used in the business and market place.
 Evidence of trade mark registration may be vital in disputes against third parties, and as evidence against claims that the trade mark has not been sufficiently used.
+This includes not only the historic brand, but also all the names currently being used in the related business and market place.

-Registration protects your trade mark so that it can stand out from other brand names in your market sector, and be protected against copycats.
+Registration protects your trade mark so that not only can it stand out from other brand names in your market sector, it can also be protected against copycats and/ or counterfeiters.
 Although, in general, anything can be registered as a trade mark, there are some that will not be allowed without the consent of the owner (e.g. the Olympic symbol, certain royal ciphers, etc.).

 There are advantages to the choice of one name over another.
 Generally, the more descriptive a name or mark is of the goods and/or services to which it is to be applied, the less education of the consumer (and marketing communications) needs to be undertaken, but the more difficult it may be to register the trade mark.
 However, the cost of choosing a less descriptive trade mark is that marketing effort will need to be expended on educating the customer that this trade mark identifies goods as coming from one particular enterprise.

 Searching for Identical or Similar Trade Mark Names

 Once the potential names have been chosen, a search of the UK trade mark register will identify identical marks that are already registered or pending in the product classes which you wish to use.
 This type of search is sometimes called a “knock-out” search.
 It helps “knock-out” marks for which there are immediate and obvious obstacles to your use or registration, so you can decide whether to go on to the next level of search for that mark or choose a new one.